2021 OSHA Arc Flash Requirements

 Faulty Installation Three factors determine the severity of an arc flash injury:

 • Proximity of the worker to the hazard

 • Time for circuit to break

-Because of the violent nature of an arc flash exposure when an employee is injured, the injury is serious – even resulting in death.
+Due to the amount of energy being transferred from the equipment to the individual, Arc Flash Accidents are violent.
+As you can imagine, injuries due to arc flash exposure are serious – even resulting in death.
 It’s not uncommon for an injured employee to never regain their past quality of life.
-Extended medical care is often required, sometimes costing in excess of $1,000,000.
-For this and other reasons, many insurance companies are requiring strict compliance with NFPA 70e 2018 standards.
+For this and other reasons, many insurance companies are requiring strict compliance with NFPA 70e 2021 standards.

 Typical Results from an Arc Flash: